For the people of Chiloe, an island off Chile's southwest coast, the sea goddess La Pincoya is one of the most ancient mythical creatures

 "The legend of Huenchula lays down a number of rules about how to extract shell fish from the sea: Take them out by hand; don't fight over them; don't use wheel-barrels or trucks to extract them."
 Use only what you need, the legend goes.

 There are darker tales with less benevolent beings that snatch children and force them into servitude.
-Chauco, the forest troll, seduces young women and is blamed when they return — pregnant.
+Trauco, the forest troll, seduces young women and is blamed when they return — pregnant.

-"Creating the Chauco legend," Negron says, "was a way for society to find a solution for these women who traditionally had been banished."
+"Creating the Trauco legend," Negron says, "was a way for society to find a solution for these women who traditionally had been banished."

 But in this remote spot where volcanoes rumble to life and earthquakes rock the foundations, stories about the supernatural might be expected.
 Cesar Ricardo Reyes, 26, says matter-of-factly that he and his friends have seen curious flashes in the night sky and that he doesn't think that they are volcanic emissions from across the channel.